reinhardt/writing/Chrysanthemum/fallen-angel-en.md

 “If there's someone inside then there must be some door or hatch somewhere.”
 Oat grabbed a box from the buggy and walked towards the spaceship.
 “I've got some tools here that might get it open.”

 Silk held up a hand.
 “Careful.
-THe hull is still hot.”
+The hull is still hot.”

 Oat grunted.
 He changed course and started walking around the ship at a safe distance.
 “There's something over here,” he called from the other side.
 Silk and Amy followed him.